siriobalmelli/toolbench/README.md

     - installing [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/)
       on macOS.

-1. Makes workflow tweaks rewarding: fix it once and it's fixed everywhere;
+1. Make workflow tweaks rewarding: fix it once and it's fixed everywhere;
   rice your [vimrc](http://learnvimscriptthehardway.stevelosh.com/chapters/07.html)
   only once.
   No more: